 ETSI has been supportive of India’s efforts in the standardization arena and with its active partnership with TEC, CDOT and TSDSI, it is successfully contributing towards creating awareness on the need for IoT/M2M standards.

-ETSI, in cooperation with TEC, CDOT, TSDSI and the oneM2M partnership project, is pleased to invite you to participate in the oneM2M workshop on "M2M/IoT standards: OneM2M" taking place on 23rd March 2020, in New Delhi, India.
+ETSI, in cooperation with TEC, CDOT, TSDSI and the oneM2M partnership project, is pleased to invite you to participate in the oneM2M workshop on "M2M/IoT standards: OneM2M" taking place on (to be decided), in New Delhi, India.
 This is a must-attend event that will focus on:

 - the development of the oneM2M ecosystem, competence and certification centres in India,